 Perhaps it goes without saying, yet I am saying it anyway.
 If you are a conservator and need to sell real property owned by the conservatee, you are well advised to hire a real estate agent that knows and understands the probate process.

-We specialize in selling homes in probate, conservatorship and in trust.
+We specialize in selling homes in probate, conservatorship, and in trust.
 We have helped many executors and successor trustees over the years sell homes.
-We understand the challenges people face.
+Kathleen Daniels understands the challenges people face.
 Experience does make a difference.
 We believe a higher level of service is needed when representing an estate.
 We are about high tough versus high volume of sales.
 We know that we cannot provide the highest level of service we provide to our clients and also do a high volume of sales.